Skip to content

 Either

-The Either data type represents two exclusive possible values: an Either<R, L> can be either a Right value or a Left value, where R represents the type of the Right value and L represents the type of the Left value.
+The Either data type represents two exclusive values: an Either<R, L> can be a Right value or a Left value, where R is the type of the Right value, and L is the type of the Left value.

 You can create an Either using the Either.right and Either.left constructors.